 - White-space and comments can be used between separate lexical units and/or symbols, and also separates them.
 Each lexical unit will consume the maximum number of characters from the input stream.
-White-space and comments cannot be used inside other lexical units, except for STRING and Q-IDENT where they are treated as part of the STRING or Q-IDENT lexical unit. - String constant concatenation "a" "b" becoming "ab" (as in C) is replaced by the "+" operator in Modelica.
+White-space and comments cannot be used inside other lexical units, except for STRING and Q-IDENT where they are treated as part of the STRING or Q-IDENT lexical unit. - Concatenation of string literals requires a binary expression.
+For example, "a" + "b" evaluates to "ab".
+There is no support for the C/C++ style of concatenating adjacent string literal tokens (for example, "a" "b" becoming "ab").

-- Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and /\ ... \/ is a multi-line comment); comments may contain any Unicode character.
+- Modelica uses the same comment syntax as C++ and Java (i.e., // signals the start of a line comment and / ... / is a multi-line comment); comments may contain any Unicode character.
 Modelica also has structured comments in the form of annotations and string comments. - Each description-string or string in annotations (= STRING with production annotation-clause in the grammar) may contain any member of the Unicode character set.
 All other strings have to contain only the sub-set of Unicode characters identical with the 7-bit US-ASCII character set.

 [As a consequence, operators like '>' or '<', and external functions only operate on ASCII strings and not on Unicode-strings.
-Within a description-string the tags <HTML> and </HTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.]
+Within a description-string the tags <hTML> and </hTML> or <html> and </html> define optionally begin and end of content that is HTML encoded.]